jmgoyesc/cloud-benchmark_questdb_mongodb/control/README.md

 ### GET /control/v1/versions

 Get the deployed version of the control.
-After the agents are configured, the it will get the version of the agents as well.
+After the agents are configured, it will get the version of the agents as well.

 ```json
 {